flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_single_case/README.md

 # assign-single-case

 The `assign-single-case` gear is used for the assignment or reassignment of a single case to a single reader.
 With a new assignment, the case data is copied to a reader project for a new assessment of that case.
-In this scenario, the **case_coverage** is incremented to allow for the break of a tie.
-For a reassignment, the reader’s current assessment is set to incomplete and the user is notified for the reason (e. g. they have a minority classification).
+The **case_coverage** may be incremented to allow for the break of a tie.
+For a reassignment, a consensus assessment is copied over the case in the reader's project, and the reader’s current assessment is set to incomplete.
+The project administrators are required to communicate to the reader that action is required.

 The `assign-single-case` gear distributes a single case from a populated "Master Project" to a reader project given the following constraints: Each reader will be limited to a maximum number of cases (**max_cases**) as defined previously by `assign-readers`.
 On assignment, each case along with its acquisitions, files, and metadata is copied to a reader's project for assessment by that reader.